xssfox/freeselcall/README.md

 freeselcall --output-device 0 --input-device 0 --log-level DEBUG # it's useful to have debug turned on when first testing
 ```

-The connect your favorite kiss tools up to the TNC over TCP port 8001 or PTS interface if enabled

 ## Testing